minskMedve/minskMedve.github.io/_pages/about.md

 ### Linguistics
 - Agglutinative features of languages and Morphophonology are my favourite!
 - Currently being interested in Slavic languages including Slovak and Interslavic (Medžuslovjansky).
+- Ergative–absolutive alignment and the antipassive voice sound cool.
+- Maybe the history of Koreanic languages...?

 ### Conlang & Conorthography
 - Primarily conlangs and conorthographies based on Korean, my mother tongue.